Sweden: Public policy

-Sweden began slowing the expansion of the welfare state in the 1980s, and even trimming it back.
 Sweden has been relatively quick to adopt neoliberal policies, such as privatisation, financialisation and deregulation, compared to countries such as France.
 The current Swedish government is continuing the trend of moderate rollbacks of previous social reforms.
 Growth has been higher than in many other EU-15 countries.
-Also since the mid-1980s, Sweden has had the fastest growth in inequality of any developed nation, according to the OECD.
+Since the mid-1980s, Sweden has had the fastest growth in inequality of any developed nation, according to the OECD.
 This has largely been attributed to the reduction in state benefits and a shift toward the privatisation of public services.
-According to Barbro Sorman, an activist of the opposition Left Party, "The rich are getting richer, and the poor are getting poorer.
-Sweden is starting to look like the USA."
 Nevertheless, it remains far more egalitarian than most nations.
-Partly as a result of these privatisations and widening economic disparity, the Swedes in the 2014 elections put the Social Democrats back in power.

 Sweden adopted free market agricultural policies in 1990.
 Since the 1930s, the agricultural sector had been subject to price controls.
 In June 1990, the Riksdag voted for a new agricultural policy marking a significant shift away from price controls.
 As a result, food prices fell somewhat.
 However, the liberalisations soon became moot because EU agricultural controls supervened.

-Since the late 1960s, Sweden has had the highest tax quota (as percentage of GDP) in the industrialised world, although today the gap has narrowed and Denmark has surpassed Sweden as the most heavily taxed country among developed countries.
-Sweden has a two-step progressive tax scale with a municipal income tax of about 30% and an additional high-income state tax of 20–25% when a salary exceeds roughly 320,000 SEK per year.
-Payroll taxes amount to 32%.
-In addition, a national VAT of 25% is added to many things bought by private citizens, with the exception of food (12% VAT), transportation, and books (6% VAT).
-Certain items are subject to additional taxes, e.g. electricity, petrol/diesel and alcoholic beverages.